 That’s it.
 It’s a simple but powerful test for you to internalise.
 It’s certainly not easy to implement in reality, but it’s the only test that matters when you are looking to get that first meeting with investors.

 If you want more super learnings like this, I’ve made an 11 part FREE email course.
 The lessons are condensed versions of blogs like this.
-Hit the black box on the right to join up now!
+Subscribe below to join up now!

 What do you think?
 Do you have any great learnings you want to share?
 Sound out in the comments below!